 The Career Simulation Lab prepares college students for their early careers through in-person, learn-by-doing experiences.
 The program provides training and practice that bridge the gap between university education and the practical workplace skills needed by employers.

-The summer 2026 pilot program is designed to prepare students to be competitive applicants for summer 2027 corporate internships.
+The summer 2026 pilot program is designed to prepare students to be competitive applicants for summer 2027 corporate internships or entry level jobs.

 Founder and Director

-Medical Device Consultant with experience starting up and operating medical robotics simulated use labs
+Medical Device Consultant with experience starting up hands-on simulated robotic surgery labs

 Advisor